ebeninca/fip16/README.md

 1. Install the fip16 v62 mod on your FIFA 16 (https://dl.fifa-infinity.com/fifa-16/fifa-infinity-patch-16-v6/).
 2. Open fip16 version manager, select v62 CAF and apply
 3. Open CM16 editor, load the files and Regenerate BH (maybe it's not necessary).
-4. Copy and replace the files in this repository on your FIFA 16 root folder.
+4. Download (Code >> Download ZIP) and replace the files in this repository on your FIFA 16 root folder.
 5. Open CM16 editor again load the files and use the Regenerate BH function.
 6. Start a new career (it doesn't work with an existing one)